ListenToAJ/SongSwipe/README.md

 ## Getting Started

 The following steps will allow you to run SongSwipe locally on your machine.
 Before beginning you must have `node` and `npm` installed on your computer.
 If you have `git` installed, the following command can clone the project.
+You also will need to create an application on the [Spotify Developer Portal](https://developer.spotify.com/).
 ```
 git clone https://github.com/ListenToAJ/SongSwipe.git
 ```